ijakenorton/cvss_prediction/report/new_plan.md

 Should I compare each topic with the same number of clusters, or can I just say which for each I think is best?

+Should I show some of the early graphs showing the misleading percentages?

 Should I have the comparison between the two different types of CVES, e.g. the short description of wordpress vs the verbose description of sveltekit